stackblitz/tutorialkit/README.md

 pnpm install
 ```

-You can now start the development template of TutorialKit by running
+You can now start the development template of TutorialKit by running:

 ```
 pnpm template:dev